windmaomao/windmaomao.github.io/resume/profile-frontend.md

 # Frontend Architect

-I build websites in general domain such as healthcare, banking, real estate and university.
-I use Modular design and Reusable components when architecting websites and designing _UI/UX_ elements.
+I build websites in general domains such as healthcare, banking, real estate and university.
+I use **Modular design** and **Reusable components** to architect websites and design _UI/UX_ elements.

 Overall my past projects have 11 million users in production.
 Since 2016, my success rate of products being launched and used in the market has reached 90%.